tbarracha/ng-infinite-craft/PDD.md

 - activeElements : Elements []

-## This cannot be generated:
+## Generated things that should not happen:
+two names in emoji:
-{"name":"Burning Water","emoji":" água 🔥"} -> two names in emoji
+- {"name":"Burning Water","emoji":" água 🔥"}

+merge is the result of the two names:
-{"name":"Aeroplane lava","emoji":"💥"}
+- {"name":"Aeroplane lava","emoji":"💥"}
+- {"name":"Aeroplane+lava","emoji":"💥"}